 - The death penalty: In extremely serious cases, such as if the assault resulted in loss of life, the death penalty may be on the table.

 - The loss of rights: Those serving a felony sentence are not allowed to vote until their sentence is over.
-In addition, some violent crimes convictions may require you to relinquish your firearms.
+In addition, some violent crime convictions may require you to relinquish your firearms.

-With all of that said, the laws that define assault in Dallas can involve many exceptions and complications.
-Instead of trying to work it all out on your own, you can hire Law Offices of Randall B. Isenberg to investigate your situation and explain your options.
+The laws that define assault in Dallas can involve many exceptions and complications.
+Instead of trying to work it all out on your own, you can hire the Law Offices of Randall B. Isenberg to investigate your situation and explain your options.

 A Dallas assault lawyer could help you fight back against these allegations and create reasonable doubt in the minds of jurors.
 Law Offices of Randall B. Isenberg may be able to protect you in the following ways:

 - Evaluate your case for free: Everyone who calls can talk with a member of our team at no cost or obligation.
-Our team can listen to your story and tell you more about how our services may be of use to you.
+Our team can listen to your story and tell you more about how our services may be of use to you and even explain how long your case could take to resolve.

 - Explain your rights and options: There may be multiple ways of approaching your case and building a defense.
 We can sit down with you and review all options before you make a decision.

 - Negotiate a plea deal: Sometimes, we can get the prosecution to reduce the charges.
-In some cases, we can even get the charges dropped all together.
+In some cases, we can even get the charges dropped altogether.

 - Handle all paperwork and meetings: As your legal counsel, we can take care of all forms that need filing and represent you at meetings with the prosecution and/or the court.